 During the semester:

 - Be an effective teacher.
 Prepare for class and give clear presentations of the material to your students.
 Be sure everything you do in class supports student development of the course learning outcomes and goals.

 - Be on time and prepared for all assigned meetings of your course.

-- Hold at least two hours of office hours per week, and be prepared to devote all of that time to meeting with students.
-Clearly announce the time and place of your office hours in class, in your syllabus/syllabi, and on CatCourses and encourage students to drop by.
+- Hold at least two hours of office hours per week, and be prepared to devote all of that time to meet with students.
+Clearly announce the time and place of your office hours in class, in your syllabus/syllabi, and on CatCourses, and encourage students to drop by.

 Duties, support, and evaluation of lecturer:

-- Proctor exams including midterms as scheduled, or as directed by primary course instructor, and final exams as scheduled by the Registrar.
+- Proctor exams include midterms as scheduled, or as directed by the primary course instructor, and final exams as scheduled by the Registrar.
 Proctor exams actively to guard against academic dishonesty.

 - Review session rooms can be reserved through the Office of the Registrar at the following link: https://registrar.ucmerced.edu/services/room-reservations

 - Convey to your primary course instructor in a timely manner any anomalous failure rate or problems with individual students.